 The holiday season usually brings with it any number of family dinners and communal feasts.
-For young children, this is a great time to engage in math learning centered around food!
+For young children, this is a great time to engage in holiday activities for kids that have math learning centered around food!
 There are numerous great children’s books about food; we have compiled some with particularly strong mathematical ideas.

 I Know an Old Lady Who Swallowed a Pie by Alison Jackson

 In this adaptation of the classic children’s song, a relative with an abnormally large appetite comes over for Thanksgiving dinner.
 (Bookshop.org link here) The reiteration of the foods she eats not only adds to the excitement and suspense of the story but also lends itself to the idea of growing patterns (quite literally, in this case!).
 As she eats her way through course after course, you can encourage young readers to take note of the emerging pattern.

 After her mother loses her wedding ring while making tamales for a large Christmas dinner, Maria and her cousins determine that the quickest way to find it is to eat their way through all of the tamales.
 In this book, inevitably this leads to questions of quantity and “fair sharing” as Maria and her cousins set forth to tackle the mountain of tamales in front of them.
 Donna Johnson has expanded on some more math ideas with this holiday favorite.

 So Many Circles, So Many Squares by Tana Hoban